pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 You will want to get to level 7 or 8, depending on class and friends, before completing any more tasks.
 Just kill anything that is dark blue or higher – spiders, lurkers, warriors, grunts, diseased rats, and goblin slaves.

 It is probably easiest to finish “Goblin treachery”, then “Spider Tamer Gugan”, then “Arachnophobia”, then “Kobold Leadership” – and if you can do that, you will have finished “Sabotage” and “Scouting Gloomingdeep” as well.
+Rookfynn, along with most of the goblins, is in a chamber at the end of a tunnel at the first level down in the pit.

 Grind some more by killing until you are level 9 or 10.
 At this point you should be able to complete solo “Freedom’s Stand”, “Flutterwing’s Dilemma”, and “Pit Fiend”.
 I completed all quests by 50% into level 10, with no unnecessary kills, and under 3 hours played.